 Katerina tells us the history of the three strands that make up the Viennese coffee and confectionery scene today.
 Once, sugar was so expensive that it was only used in pharmacies to make certain medicines palatable.
 In fact, it was such a status of wealth that the Habsburgs presented sugar sculptures centerpieces at their balls, which were torn apart by revelers at the end of the night, who stuffed the

 prized sugar into their hidden pockets.
 Since pharmacies had access to sugar, they were also the first confectioners.
-Bakers, on the other hand were allowed to make pastry initially, but only without sugar (unless for dusting), while confectioners were not allowed to use flour.
+Bakers, on the other hand were allowed to make pastry initially, but only without sugar (unless for dusting or dough fermentation), while confectioners were not allowed to use flour of more than 50%.
 On the side, Vienna’s cafes, until much later, were men only establishment, while women frequented places known for their sweets.
 Over the centuries, confectionary, pastries and coffee culture blended together to form a unique part of Vienna’s life, and in Oberlaa Kurkonditerie, traces of this history still shows up in one of the cakes we tried.

-“Linzer torte is one of the oldest surviving cake recipes in the world,” Katerina says as we take a bite into the velvety, chocolate cake made with only a sparse amount of flour, “Until 17 years ago, the recipe was traced back to 1696, but since then they fund a cookbook once belonging to the Countess of Verona in a monastery that dates back to 1653 that features the recipe.”
+“Linzer torte is one of the oldest surviving cake recipes in the world,” Katerina says as we take a bite into the velvety, chocolate cake, “Until 17 years ago, the recipe was traced back to 1696, but since then they fund a cookbook once belonging to the Countess of Verona in the Admont monastery that dates back to 1653 that features the recipe.”

 Rounding out the tour with a cake, and an optional Wiener Melange, a strong, milky Viennese coffee, Katerina presented us with a small gift bag of traditional Austrian snacks to take home, from mustard to poppy seed biscuits, so we could continue our Austrian journey even at home.